scarbonellsala/TFM_SCarbonell_Analysis/README.md

 Short-read sequencing data was processed using the GRAPE-NF pipeline.

-To process short-read sequencing data with GRAPE-NF, you can use the following command:
+To process short-read sequencing data with GRAPE-NF, use the following command:

 ```
 module load Java/11